-During the three months ended March 31, 2023, net cash provided by financing activities was \$0.4 million, consisting of proceeds from exercises of stock options.
-During the three months ended March 31, 2022, net cash provided by financing activities was \$1.3 million, consisting of proceeds from exercises of stock options.
+During the three six months ended March 31, 2023 June 30, 2023, net cash provided by financing activities was \$0.4 million \$2.8 million, consisting of proceeds from exercises of stock options, options and proceeds from the issuance of common stock under our employee stock purchase plan.
+During the three six months ended March 31, 2022 June 30, 2022, net cash provided by financing activities was \$1.3 million \$4.2 million, consisting of proceeds from exercises of stock options, options and proceeds from the issuance of common stock under our employee stock purchase plan.